raditya1117/HoneyBadger/fastapi-testing/article.md

     operation=payload.operation
     raise HTTPException(status_code=500, detail={"type":"FAILURE", "reason":"An unexpected error occurred.", "operand_1":num1, "operand_2":num2, "operation":operation})
 ```
+The global exception handler handles any uncaught FastAPI error and prevents the server from running into errors.
 ### Standardize Error Response Format

 It is important to standardize the error response format.
 This makes is easier for the frontend developers to parse the error response and show proper error messages to the user.
 For example, we have defined the error response format with fields type, reason, operand_1, operand_2, and operation.